TIPS: Travel Insurance

 If you take multiple trips a year it may be more economical – and convenient – to get an annual plan.
 One policy covers you for the entire year, and you never have to think about it, even for those quick cross-border hops.
 Just make sure that you understand the maximum length those trips can be (i.e. most plans allow unlimited trips, but no individual trip can be for longer than 15 or 21 days)

-TRAVEL INSURANCE PROVIDERS
+TRAVEL INSURANCE RESOURCES

 If you’d like to read more articles on Travel Tips and Trip Planning, click here.